 The software was designed to automatically divide large amounts of data quickly and effectively on several DVDs.
 It’s fast and reliable.
 We have not encountered any errors while testing it.

-The application is portable, so you can put it on a flash drive and take it with you wherever you need it.
+The application is portable, so you can put it on a flash drive and take it wherever you need.
 It takes just a few minutes to extract the tool, and it takes up only around 10 MB of disk space.

 Inexperienced computer users will find its interface to be clean and straightforward.
 You cannot install any skins or themes to make the interface more pleasing to the eye, but you won’t probably need to do it anyway.

-The program arranges the files automatically so that it doesn’t waste any space on the DVDs.
+The program arranges the files automatically so as not to waste any space on the DVDs.
 The groups of files are displayed on each DVD in one of the program’s panes so you can manually make adjustments.

 Unfortunately, you cannot select the speed at which the program writes the data on the DVDs.

-All in all, the DVD Span is excellent at splitting large amounts of data between several DVDs and then burning the discs’ data without errors.
+The DVD Span is excellent at splitting large amounts of data between several DVDs and then burning the discs’ data without errors.
 Unlike in Nero and ImgBurn, the interface is clean and straightforward.